rafael-santiago/kryptos/doc/BUILD.md

 The only thing that should be done is define the macro ``KRYPTOS_KERNEL_MODE`` and ``kryptos`` will "become" a kernel mode stuff.

 You should use some features with care.
 Personally I find that execute some features in kernel mode is overkill.
 You should do only the most "straightforward" cryptographic stuff in kernel but you are free...
-But take my point in consideration, okay? ;)
+But take my point in consideration. ;)

 ## Advanced build commands for contributors